What to do when your boss and co-workers don’t share your political beliefs

 Deflect unpleasant conversations

-If you do find yourself in a bit of a heated conversation that's causing a drain on your workday, politely cut off the campaigner before they get too far into their entreaty.
+If you do find yourself talking politics at work, maintain your emotional distance.
+If a heated conversation is causing a drain on your workday, politely cut off the campaigner before they get too far into their entreaty.

 If someone is pressing you on a particularly sensitive issue, calmly tell them you are not comfortable discussing the topic.
 That’s usually all it takes.
 If need be, walk away with a declaration of how busy you are.
 It might seem rude, but it's better than losing your temper.